GamerA1-99/P2P-Connection-Helper/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for new features, find a bug, or want to add support for another P2P client, please feel free to open an issue or submit a pull request.
+If you have suggestions for new features, find a bug, add a another P2P Network type or want to add support for another P2P client, please feel free to open an issue or submit a pull request.

 When adding support for a new client, please try to include:
 *   The client's network type.